Arab Medical Center: Arabi Care Card

-In June 2018, a new pioneer loyalty program was introduced by AMC to offer discounts for customers directly on outpatient services; Laboratory, Radiology and In-Service Clinics services were set to provide card holders with discounts ranging from 10-20% on procedures or tests performed there.
+In June 2018, a new pioneer loyalty program was introduced by AMC to offer discounts for customers directly on outpatient services; Laboratory, Radiology and In-Service Clinics services were set to provide card holders with discounts ranging from 10 to 20% on procedures or tests performed there.
 This was the first loyalty program among all other hospitals in Jordan.

 Arabi Podcast

 In late January 2020, AMC launched a new Podcast channel through SoundCloud service; this was the first such marketing venture among all Jordanian hospitals, with the aim to provide health and medical educational platform for public through hosting top physicians operating in the Jordanian private sector in various specialities.
 Among the first few episodes many subjects were to be discussed including; Ophthalmology, ENT, Gynecology, Endocrinology, Bariatric Surgeries, Neurology, Urology, Orthopedics, Gastroenterology and Other speciality medical conditions.

+Corporate Philosophy and Medical Tourism

+In 2025, the Arab Medical Center introduced the organizational philosophy and tagline "نحن إليك أقرب" (We are closer to you).
+The phrase was adopted to highlight the hospital’s focus on patient-centered care and accessibility for both local and international patients.
+The concept of "closeness" was linked to three areas: the hospital’s strategic location in central Amman near major hotels and embassies, the expansion of telemedicine and digital health services to reach patients across borders, and the promotion of Jordan as a safe medical tourism destination.

+As part of this initiative, the center emphasized its role in serving international patients seeking specialized care in Jordan, particularly in fields such as cardiology, stem cell and bone marrow transplantation, advanced diagnostic imaging, and fertility treatments.
+The tagline has been positioned to connect AMC’s services with the broader growth of medical tourism in Jordan, where hospitals compete to attract patients from Iraq, Palestine, Saudi Arabia, Yemen, Libya, Sudan, Oman, Bahrain, and Kuwait.